Rose Baker Senior Center

 The mission of the COA is to serve as a focal point where seniors and their families can access the local and state network of elder services while providing an integrated array of social, health, recreational, and educational programs for older men and women.

-The Council on Aging identifies and serves the needs of older adults in our community by developing and implementing programs and activities and coordinating services to fulfil identified needs.
+The Council on Aging identifies and serves the needs of older adults in our community by developing and implementing programs and activities and coordinating services to fulfill identified needs.
 The Rose Baker Senior Center serves as a home-away-from home for many older adults.
-Our newsletter "Coastline News" each month, offers information about ongoing, new and "Never Stop Learning" programs and services, including art programs, educational, recreational, wellness, social, nutritional, exercise, daily meals, computer learning including social media and cell phones, health and health insurance needs assistance, medical appointments and other transportation needs,
+Our newsletter "Coastline News" each month, offers information about ongoing, new and "Never Stop Learning" programs and services, including art programs, educational, recreational, wellness, social, nutritional, exercise, daily meals, computer learning including social media and cell phones, health and health insurance needs assistance, medical appointments and other transportation needs.

 A dedicated and mainly long-time staff includes Lucia E. Sheehan, Executive Director; Lydia Bertolino, Outreach Coordinator/Social Worker/Shine Counselor; Ann Freeman, Outreach Social Worker; Juni Van Dyke, Art Program Coordinator; Michael Feeney, Senior Clerk; Jennifer-Lee Levitz, Video Production Coordinator; S.C.S.E.P. staff members include James Rowe and Michele Gaynor.